 'What women really want is to be left to find their own sphere, for whenever a man starts to find it for them he always manages to find something else.
 No man understands woman thoroughly.
 How can he when she doesn't even understand herself?
 Yet you propose to crush us all down to a certain pattern, without consulting us.
 That's not democratic.
 Why not consult us first I should like to know?'
-(I.7;72)
+(72)

 And just as Nellie has educated Ned in an awareness of social conditions, so she educates him in the women's movement so that 'he began to dimly understand how it touched the Labour movement.'
-(I.7;75) In Jack London's great socialist novel The Iron Heel (1907), the proletarian socialist hero Ernest Everhard converts Avis Cunningham, the Berkeley professor's daughter, to socialism.
-Both Lane and London stress the class-collaboration that can ensue from and strengthen a socialist position; but in Lane's novel it is the woman who converts the man.
-And this pattern is emphasised in The Workingman's Paradise when we find that it was Mrs. Stratton who first encountered Nellie and introduced her to this socialist circle.
+(75) In Jack London's great socialist novel The Iron Heel (1907), the proletarian socialist hero Ernest Everhard converts Avis Cunningham, the middle-class Berkeley professor's daughter, to socialism.
+Both Lane and London stress the class-collaboration that can ensue from and strengthen a socialist position.
+In Lane's novel, however, it is the woman who converts the man.
+This propagandizing and inspirational role of the woman is reiterated in The Workingman's Paradise when we find that it was Mrs Stratton who first encountered Nellie and introduced her to the socialist circle.
 Lane was not locked into a male-dominated social or intellectual vision.

-This was a quality of Lane's recognised by the anonymous 'leading Australian Woman Critic' who reviewed the novel for The Worker, 9 April 1892.
+This was a quality of Lane's recognized by the anonymous 'leading Australian Woman Critic' who reviewed the novel for The Worker.

-The author has recognised the fact that in woman's pulse throbs the secret of a nation's redemption or its degradation and his book, man-written though it be, is essentially a woman's book proclaiming aloud the gospel of redemption for her who shall thereby redeem the world.
+The author has recognized the fact that in woman's pulse throbs the secret of a nation's redemption or its degradation and his book, man-written though it be, is essentially a woman's book proclaiming aloud the gospel of redemption for her who shall thereby redeem the world.

 And it is to women that the book will chiefly appeal.
 There are magnificent passages in it which will wring every fibre of a true woman's nature; passages where the writer plays on the chords of slumbering maternity with the touch of inspired genius, where he reveals to woman her own love-nature and love-power as she herself seldom sees it.
-(3)

-'You can't raise free men from slave women,' Nellie declares (I.7;73).
-It is a central theme of the novel, stressing the inseparability of the women's issue from the socialist re-organisation of society.
-And the recurrent theme of prostitution serves to emphasise this identity of economic exploitation and the exploitation of woman.
-Ned encounters the prostitutes on the way to Paddy's Market.
+'You can't raise free men from slave women,' Nellie declares.
+(73) It is a central theme of the novel, stressing the inseparability of the women's issue from the socialist reorganization of society.
+And the recurrent theme of prostitution serves to emphasize this identity of economic exploitation and the exploitation of women.
+Ned encounters the prostitutes on the way to Paddy's market.

-He had caught his foot clumsily on the dress of one above the town-hall, a dashing demimondaine with rouged cheeks and unnaturally bright eyes and a huge velvet-covered hat of the Gainsborough shape and had been covered with confusion when she turned sharply round on him with a 'Now, clumsy, I'm not a door-mat.'
-Then he had noticed that the sad sisterhood were out in force where the bright gas-jets of the better-class shops illuminated the pavement, swaggering it mostly where the kerbs were lined with young fellows, fairly well dressed as a rule, who talked of cricket and race horses and boating and made audible remarks concerning the women, grave and gay, who passed by in the throng.
-(I.4;39)
+He had caught his foot clumsily on the dress of one above the town-hall, a dashing demi-mondaine with rouged cheeks and unnaturally bright eyes and a huge velvet-covered hat of the Gainsborough shape and had been covered with confusion when she turned sharply round on him with a 'Now, clumsy, I'm not a door mat.'
+Then he noticed that the sad sisterhood were out in force where the bright gas-jets of the better-class shops illuminated the pavement, swaggering it mostly where the kerbs were lined with young fellows, fairly well dressed as a rule, who talked of cricket and race horses and boating and made audible remarks concerning the women, grave and gay, who passed by in the throng.
+(39)